 Just like there are lots of therapists, there are also lots of different kinds of therapy.

-I am a trauma-informed practitioner trained in modalities that demonstrate effectiveness
+I am a trauma-responsive practitioner trained modalities that reduce symptoms

 Most importantly, I practice in ways that prioritize clients' values, autonomy, and choice.

 The modalities that inform my PACT couples' work include:

 Eye Movement Desensitization and Reprocessing (EMDR) is a structured protocol to engage the whole brain.
 It's particularly useful for healing PTSD, but is also impactful for anxiety, depression, and many other challenges.